 - Task 1 Project Coordination

 - Task 2 Data Collection

-- o Task 2a Biomass and Production of Fish Food Organisms
+- Task 2a Biomass and Production of Fish Food Organisms

-- o Task 2b Ecosystem Attributes
+- Task 2b Ecosystem Attributes

 - Task 3 Data Analysis

-- o Task 3a Biomass and Production of Fish Food Organisms
+- Task 3a Biomass and Production of Fish Food Organisms

 - Task 3b Ecosystem Attributes

 - Task 4 Reporting

 - Task 5 Data Management

 - Task 6 Annual Workshop

 - Task 7 Synthesis Review

-Individual tasks within this Program are described below.
+Individual tasks within this program are described below.
 The monitoring design presented is a 'reference design' that has been developed to address the management questions based on experience monitoring in the Peace River and other systems and input during the regulatory process for the Project.
 During implementation, departures from the approaches described here may be suggested if the alternative approach is supported with a defensible rationale (including consistency with baseline data) and if management questions are adequately addressed and in a cost-effective manner.
-Further, advances in the understanding of aquatic ecosystems, and field and analytical techniques are expected over the approximately 40 year duration of this Program and would be evaluated given these criteria.
+Further, advances in the understanding of aquatic ecosystems, and field and analytical techniques are expected over the approximately 40 year duration of this program and would be evaluated given these criteria.

 Efficiencies may be gained by combining different aspects of various tasks together.
-In addition, efficiencies may be gained by combining different aspects of this Program with other components of the Site C Fisheries and Aquatic Habitat Monitoring Program.
+In addition, efficiencies may be gained by combining different aspects of this program with other components of the Site C Fisheries and Aquatic Habitat Monitoring and Follow-up Program.
 A summary of field surveys (i.e., Task 2) is provided in Table 2.

-Table 2: Overview of proposed surveys to be conducted under the Site C Reservoir Fish Food Organisms Monitoring Program (Mon-6).
+Table 2.
+Overview of proposed surveys to be conducted under the Site C Reservoir Fish Food Organisms Monitoring

+Program (Mon-6).

-Schedule Task Task Name Performance Measures Survey Method Construction Years 1 to 9 Operation Years 1 to 30 2a Biomass and production of Fish Food Organisms Zooplankton biomass and production Benthic invertebrate biomass and production Plankton nets Benthic basket samplers Benthic grab samplers Fish stomach contents Years 3 and 4 Years 3 to 7 Years 15 to 19 2b Ecosystem Attributes n/a n/a Years 3 and 4 Years 3 to 7 Years 15 to 19
+Performance Schedule Task Task Name Measures Survey Method Construction Years 1 to 9 Operation Years 1 to 30 2a Biomass and production of Fish Food Organisms Zooplankton biomass and production Benthic invertebrate biomass and production Plankton nets Benthic basket samplers Benthic grab samplers Fish stomach contents Years 3 and 4 Years 3 to 7 Years 15 to 19

+Doutouronaa Schedule Task Task Name Performance Measures Survey Method Construction Years 1 to 9 Operation Years 1 to 30 2b Ecosystem Attributes n/a n/a Years 3 and 4 Years 3 to 7 Years 15 to 19